 Outside of her passion for dance Martha is an advocate of moving to live healthy, “moving hearts are healthy hearts”.
 Falling in love with a healthy movement lifestyle she also teaches various fitness classes such as Zumba, Ballet Barre, Water Aerobics, Boot Camp, and Swimming to name a few.
 She believes that “as long as you are moving you can do anything”.

 Currently Martha is the Recreation Program Director of Cultural Arts at the East Oakland Sports Center in Oakland, California.
 Martha aspires to empower, inspire, and spread the love of a healthy mind, body, and soul through dance while communicating what words can’t share through the language of the soul; dance.

 Kao Vey Sebastian Saephanh (Co-Artistic Director, Co-Founder and Co-Choreographer of LVDC) received his Master of Fine Arts in dance at New York University, Tisch School of the Arts in 2009.
 He received his Bachelor of Arts in dance from San Francisco State University in 2005.
-He is currently the co-artistic director of LV Dance Collective, principal choreographer for the SF Movement Arts Festival, and dancer for PUSH Dance Company.
+He is currently the co-artistic director of LV Dance Collective, and dancer for PUSH Dance Company and Kularts.

 Allan Ulrich, dance correspondent for the SF Chronicle, described "Quest For Truth," one of his choreographic work, which was co-choreographed by Zepeda as filled with “intelligence and intensity” and “strikes sparks”.